-That said, the true potential of XGS-PON lies in more than enhanced upstream and downstream performance.
-It’s in how society will leverage this technology to develop exciting, new capabilities that will reduce the digital divide and even create the smart, connected cities of the future.
-In this blog, we’ll discuss both this and how Precision OT is contributing.
+That said, the true potential of XGS-PON lies in more than just enhanced upstream and downstream performance.
+It’s in how society will leverage this technology to develop exciting, new capabilities that will reduce the digital divide and create the smart, connected cities of the future.
+In this blog, we’ll discuss this trend and how Precision OT is contributing.

 What’s Driving XGS-PON Deployments?

 The COVID-19 pandemic has been, in large part, a key driver of XGS-PON rollouts around the world.
 The multiple lockdowns society experienced led to a sudden growth in the number of families working, learning and consuming recreational content at home.
 As a result, this shifted the way service providers architected the bandwidth within their networks.
 Whereas businesses used to be the primary group demanding high performance fiber services, suddenly residential consumers needed greater capacity and speeds.
 And even with the return to the office, consumer habits have stayed the same.
 The answer to this demand for greater residential FTTH capacity?
 XGS-PON.